Environmentally-friendly coffee

 Recycling & Restoration is in our bones

-Upcycling and restoration have always been a part of the Extract Coffee Roaster history; it’s just how we approach life.
+Upcycling and restoration are a big part of Extract Coffee Roasters; it’s just how we approach life.
 For instance, a visitor to our roastery will notice that our cupping table is made from reclaimed planks and the door handles were formerly parts of the roasting equipment.

-The roasters themselves are rescued from scrap and restored rather than bought brand new.
+Our vintage roasters have been restored rather than bought new.
 Our biggest roaster, Bertha, was brought over from Bosnia.
 Our smaller roaster, Betty, has been with us a decade now but was made in the 1950s.
 In the last few years, we’ve modernised these beautiful machines to make them as efficient and environmentally sound as possible.

 Cutting transport miles